 Extra help with paying your housing costs

-Return the completed form to the Benefits Unit.
-When your form is received a benefit officer, will contact you to arrange an interview with you, to gather all the documents and information we need.
+Return the completed form to the Benefits unit.
+When your form is received, a benefit officer will contact you to arrange an interview to gather all the documents and information we need.

-Or you can ask for an appointment with a benefit officer to help you make a claim, at one of our One Stop Shops in Worksop or Retford.
+Or, you can ask for an appointment with a benefit officer to help you make a claim at one of our offices in Worksop or Retford.

 What to do if you disagree with the decision?

-You will receive a letter explaining if your request has been successful or not.
+You will receive a letter explaining if your request has been successful.

 You should write to us straight away, telling us why you think the decision is wrong.

-Tell us about any changes in yours or your partner’s income, investments, savings, benefits as well as changes in your rent.
+Tell us about any changes to you or your partner’s income, investments, savings, benefits as well as changes in your rent.
 You also need to tell us if anyone joins or leaves your household.